 Who we are

-“Riječ Života” (“Word of Life”) network of churches is a religious congregation in the Republic of Croatia, that began its activity in Zagreb in 1993, and today includes 10 Christian centres and mission stations around Croatia.
+“Riječ Života” (“Word of Life”) network of churches is a religious congregation in the Republic of Croatia, that began its activity in Zagreb in 1993.
 It is a church of reformation heritage which acknowledges the Bible as the supreme authority.
 Its founder and apostle is Damir Šićko Alić.

 Our services consist of joyful and powerful praise and worship, dynamic preaching and prayer, and ministering to the people, which have changed lives of many.
 No one is surprised that healings, deliverances and different miracles happen on a regular basis because these are the signs by which God accompanies honest and uncompromised preaching of His Word.

 The church is financed by members’ and visitors’ offerings and has signed a contract with the government of the Republic of Croatia, by which the church is granted to conduct religious education, get people married with the results of civil marriage, build religious buildings and carry out activities in public institutions (hospitals, jails etc.).
 By this contract “Word of Life” network of churches in Croatia receive some finances from the state budget.